tyr7z/zombsroyale/src/content/docs/zombslib/home.md

     order: 0
 ---

 This is the official documentation for [zombslib](https://github.com/creaffy/zombslib).
-The library is currently **private**, we'll make it public at some point in the future.

 ## Credits